 Do I Need to Go to Hospital to Have Sleep Dentistry?

-At Smile Solutions, because we have an anaesthetist on our team, sleep dentistry is performed in our practice, rather than needing to be done in a hospital.
+At Smile Solutions, an anaesthetist attends our rooms so sleep dentistry can be performed in our practice, rather than needing to be done in a hospital.

 Is Sleep Dentistry Safe?

 Our clinicians take all precautions to ensure sleep dentistry is as safe as possible for every patient receiving it.
 With sleep dentistry there are no tubes in your throat, unlike when you have a general anaesthetic in hospital.
 And unlike being under general anaesthetic, you are in a state somewhere between consciousness and unconsciousness and are able to respond to commands if needed.

 As a precaution, we recommend that you be accompanied by a responsible adult who must remain on our premises throughout your appointment, escort you home, and arrange for you to be looked after for the next 24 hours in case of a prolonged sedation effect.

 At the beginning of your appointment, the anaesthetist will explain the sedation procedure to you and answer any questions you may have.

 You should not eat or drink for at least six hours before your appointment, although water is allowed up to two hours beforehand.
 Up to two hours before sedation, you can take any of your prescription medications as you normally would.
 Even within the fasting period, you can swallow any prescription pills, if necessary, with a sip of water.
 Any medicines you are taking should be brought with you so the dentist can see what you have taken in the period before your sedation.
 You must not drink alcohol the night before sedation and for 24 hours afterwards.

 You should wear loose-fitting, comfortable clothing during your procedure, and remove any nail varnish and items of jewellery before your visit as these may interfere with monitoring equipment.